 Providing a video experience should be an easy exercise with a modern learning platform—simply a matter of uploading the video where it belongs in the learner journey and tracking adoption and engagement.

 Here are three tips you can consider when offering video modules:

 - Give them a reason to come back for more.
-One thing that makes video so effective is that new content can be delivered on a regular basis.
+One thing that makes videos so effective is that new content can be delivered on a regular basis.
 Involving a variety of presenters who can explore a range of topics will help you frequently serve up fresh, relevant video content for your members and learners.

 - Make video learning a two-way street.
-Leveraging video assessments to measure and enhance learners’ skill sets can provide valuable insights into the strength of your learning program and give learners opportunities to iterate and improve as time passes.
+Leveraging video assessments to measure and enhance learners’ skill sets can provide valuable insights into the strength of your learning programme and give learners opportunities to iterate and improve as time passes.

 - Ensure it’s a great experience for all.
 Despite the rate of technological advancement, bandwidth limitations are still a common problem when it comes to delivering video learning.
 If your association has members in non-urban, remote areas, it’s important to ensure the quality of their learning will not be negatively impacted.